Eridanus91/Touhouunvertical/README.md

 # TRDth
-A repository for Touhou patches made by TRDario.
+A repository for Touhou patches started by TRDario.

 ## unvertical
 A patch that makes all usually vertical text display horizontally.

-*Currently supported: PCB*
+*Currently supported: PCB, UFO*